openvinotoolkit/open_model_zoo/demos/classification_demo/README.md

 The text above each image shows whether the classification was correct: green means correct class prediction, red means wrong.

-You can stop the demo by pressing "Esc" or "q" button.
+You can stop the demo by pressing "Esc" or "Q" button.
 After that, the average metrics values will be printed to the console.

 > **NOTE**: By default, Open Model Zoo demos expect input with BGR channels order.
 If you trained your model to work with RGB order, you need to manually rearrange the default channels order in the demo application or reconvert your model using the Model Optimizer tool with `--reverse_input_channels` argument specified.
 For more information about the argument, refer to **When to Reverse Input Channels** section of [Converting a Model Using General Conversion Parameters](https://docs.openvinotoolkit.org/latest/_docs_MO_DG_prepare_model_convert_model_Converting_Model_General.html).